 Pythagorean Theorem Word Problems

-In this lesson, we will be looking at several word problems that use the Pythagorean theorem.
+In these lessons, we will be looking at how to solve different types of word problems using the Pythagorean Theorem.

 Example: